Lizhong-Liu/GFPP_DiD/README.md

 **Group Member: [Manyi Wang](@manyiw), [Yiran Hao](@chiertu), [Lizhong Liu](@Lizhong-Liu)**

 **This README is a guideline showing every step of the project.
-It clarify all the files stored in thie repository.
-For further details of the results, please refer to our [website](https://lizhong-liu.github.io/GFPP_DiD/).**
+It clarifies all the files stored in thie repository.
+For further details of the project results, please refer to our [website](https://lizhong-liu.github.io/GFPP_DiD/).**

 #### GFPP Overview